jzh001/-FlutterButter-FashCycle/README.md

 We hope to incorporate elements of machine learning into our app, so that we can more accurately predict the carbon emissions saved based on a larger range of factors, such as the description of the products.

 ## Deployment Instructions
 Download the APK file on this Github Repository, labelled app-release.apk.

+### Demo Account:
+Email: john@john.com
+Password: testing123

 ## Demo Video
 Demo video available at https://youtu.be/Kjh8qCxWjKg